oliverroick/oliverroick.net/_posts/2019-03-30-variations-of-open-source.md

 date:   2019-03-30 08:30:00+02:00
 category: "thoughts"
 body_id: blog
+description: Thinking about different types of open source
 ---

 There are two types of open-source: Problem-driven open-source projects and business-driven projects.